 I’m a born and bred Londoner although my background is Malaysian, so there was always a bit of an East meets West culture clash growing up.
 I grew up with corporal punishment and there was also a lot of underlying resentment around being female in a culture that places more outward value on being male.
 There was also a lot of focus on achievement and so I definitely veered towards a more driven, competitive masculine energy.

 My own coaching journey led me to deal with the root cause of my anger issues to the point where things that used to trigger me no longer run the show anymore, and on the days I am a bit crankier I have both the awareness and tools I can call upon to deal with situations more powerfully.
-Something else I got through coaching was the ability to tap into the more nurturing, feminine side of myself, to the point where I’m even ok crying in public now!
 I’ve also tackled my perfectionist tendencies and the need to control everything.
 Coaching really has had an impact in every area of my life – finding my purpose, on my relationships and most of all with confidence and belief in myself.

 From Day 1 of my Diploma in Transformational Coaching I knew that I was finally in the right place.
 Coaching just felt completely natural to me and I finally know what people mean when they say ‘work doesn’t feel like work’.
 Soon after, I handed in my three-month notice.